ialmanzaj/hackaton-team/memory-bank/prd-v0.1.2.md

 - **F1-a:** `CardCanvas` must reserve a 80 px × full-width strip at the bottom for the permanent tags safe area.
 - **F1-b:** The bottom tags are not editable and auto-render `ai-hackathon.co` (left) and `#LATAMACELERA` (right).
+- **F1-c:** The `lookingFor` input field (displaying "Buscando: ...") is now optional.
+If not provided, it is omitted from the canvas, but the layout spacing remains static.
 - **F2 (rendering):** Switch canvas base color to white; keep text color constants.
 Introduce a new theme `white`.
 - **F3 (exports):** Maintain same PNG sizes (X, LinkedIn, IG) but ensure both bottom tags remain visible after cropping / aspect-ratio scaling.
 Export logic uses `scaleAndCrop` (center-crop "cover" behavior) on the 1600x900 base image.
 The bottom 80px tag bar is inherently preserved.
 Exported images always use the desktop headline font size (96px).